noface-0/Geoestimation/README.md

     <img src="imgs/aptinf3.png" alt="image" width="400" height="400">

-    - The results from the run were better than the previous runs.
+    - The results from the run Ire better than the previous runs.
 The model was able to detect more buildings than the previous runs but still failed at the edges of buildings.
 Its also evident that the model fails on building whose roofs have high contrast where one side of the roof is much brighter that the other side.
 - **EfficientNetB7 + Unet with 5 training epoch and data augementation:**
     - **Results:**
         - Epoch 2/5 f1-score: 0.8474 - iou_score: 0.7385 - loss: 0.2375 - val_f1-score: 0.7812 - val_iou_score: 0.6676 - val_loss: 0.3066